DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

    :alt: EX-Installer - Select Device - Multiple Devices
    :scale: 30%

-If more than one device (on different USB ports) is found, you will need to select which one you wish to work with.
+If more than one device is found (on different USB ports), you will need to select which one you wish to load the software on to.

 .. figure:: /_static/images/ex-installer/select_device_selection.png
    :alt: EX-Installer - Select Device - Selection
    :scale: 30%

-|EX-I| will attempt to work out what type of Arduino you have connect but some cases (especially with cheap clone devices) it will not be able to do so.
+|EX-I| will attempt to work out what type of Arduino you have connected, but some cases it will not be able to do so.
+(This is especially common with cheap clone devices.)

 Check and select the appropriate board from the drop down list.